onyeka-hub/Project-14/README.md

 http://server_IP:9000/sonar OR http://localhost:9000/sonar
 ```

-Login to SonarQube with default administrator username = admin and password = admin
+Login to SonarQube with default administrator username and password – **admin**

 Now, when SonarQube is up and running, it is time to setup our Quality gate in Jenkins.